 The current formula for calculating a monthly pension can be found in the Yale University Retirement Plan for Staff Employees plan document.

 The costs to Yale for the Plan are determined by an annual actuarial review (the “valuation”) which considers such factors as number of participants, salary levels and their probable growth, earnings on Plan assets, probable ages at retirement and mortality expectations for retirees.

-Employees can contribute up to 75% of eligible earnings to the Matching Retirement Plan, not to exceed the annual IRS limit, $18,000 for 2016.
-If you are age 50 or older, you can choose to contribute up to an additional $6,000 at any time during or after the calendar year in which you reach the age of 50.
+Employees can contribute up to 75% of eligible earnings to the Matching Retirement Plan, not to exceed the annual IRS limit.
+If you are age 50 or older, you can make an additional IRS Catch-up Contribution at any time during or after the calendar year in which you reach the age of 50.
 You may contribute a fixed-dollar amount, a percentage of your salary, or the IRS annual maximum amount.
 Contributions by the employee and the University may not exceed the limitations imposed by the Internal Revenue Code and applicable Treasury Regulations.

 For employees with at least two years of service at benefit level, a dollar for dollar match of employee contributions will be made up to 2% of the base annual salary.

 For employees age 45 or older with at least 5 years of continuous service at benefit level, there will be a dollar for dollar match by the University of the employee contributions up to 4% of the base annual salary.

 Participants in the Plan are immediately vested with respect to both their own contributions and University contributions.
 In this case, vesting means that the total accumulation follows the participant despite employment termination.

 Withdrawals from your retirement account, however, must meet Federal Regulations, such as: age 59-1/2, termination from employment, death, disability, financial hardship as determined by the IRS.